 Steve Jobs said that “it wasn’t the consumers’ job to know what they want”.

 While not suggesting that Robin Road is comparable to Ford or Apple, the ability that we have to significantly improve the speed and ease to access required information is transformational.

 Most ‘new’ ideas are not really new, but better versions of existing ideas; bringing components together in a slightly different way that changes the overall presentation – and therefore definition - of the product.

-The reason people don’t ‘feel pain’ when it comes to the usual presentation of their information is that they tend to conceptualise the technological future only as ‘a fancier version of the present’; and therefore not decidedly different to what they are already doing.
+People tend not to ‘feel the pain’ when it comes to the usual presentation of their information because they tend to conceptualise the technological future only as ‘a fancier version of the present’; and therefore not decidedly different to what they are already doing.

 Until they experience Robin Road; where they see the positive difference that we make and the benefits that we bring.